docarray/docarray/docs/data_types/3d_mesh/3d_mesh.md

         ╰───────────────────┴──────────────────────────────────────────────────╯
 ```

-### Display 3D mesh
+### Display 3D mesh in notebook

-You can display your 3D object and interact with from its url as well as from a VerticesAndFaces instance.
-The latter will always display without color, whereas display from url will show with color if those are stores in the file.
+You can display your 3D mesh interactively from its url as well as a `VerticesAndFaces` instance, by calling [`.display()`][docarray.typing.url.url_3d.mesh_url.Mesh3DUrl.display] on either one.
+The latter will always display without color, whereas display from url will show with color if this information is included in the file content.

 ```python
 doc.url.display()
 ```